andrzejlisek/TextPaint/Readme.md

 | utf\-16 | 1200 | Unicode \- little endian |
 | utf\-16BE | 1201 | Unicode \- big endian |

-You can set any encoding supported by \.NET API function `System.Text.Encoding.GetEncoding(Int32)` and `System.Text.Encoding.GetEncoding(String)`, details can be found on the web\.
+You can set any encoding supported by \.NET API function `System.Text.Encoding.GetEncoding(Int32)` and `System.Text.Encoding.GetEncoding(String)`, details can be found on the web, list of all supported encoding can be achieved on **WorkMode=3**\.
 This settings affects only console input/output\.
-Regardless of this setting, the text files edited using Textpaint must use UTF\-8 encoding\.

 ## Frame elements